Beyer Watches & Jewellery

 Beyer Watches & Jewellery (German: Beyer Uhren & Juwelen) is a watch and jewellery maker and retailer in Zürich, Switzerland.
 Located on Bahnhofstrasse, at its junction with Bärengasse, the business was established in 1760, making it the oldest watch retailer in the world.
 It is owned by Muriel Zahn-Beyer, member of the eighth generation of the Beyer family.
+The business will cease operations at the end of 2026.

 History

 Matthäus Beyer founded the company in 1760 in the German town of Donaueschingen, Baden-Württemberg.
 His grandson, Stephan, moved the business to Feuerthalen, Switzerland, in 1822.
 It was a watchmaker's and spice shop at that time.
 Stephan's son, Theodor Beyer-Danioth, opened a shop in Niederdorf, Zurich, in 1860.
 It moved to Paradeplatz (in the building today occupied by Credit Suisse) in 1877.
 Shortly thereafter, Adelrich Beyer took over the management of the company.
 It relocated again, in 1927, to its current location in the Orell Füssli building at Bahnhofstrasse 31.

 In 1948, the business converted into a company, Beyer Chronometrie AG, limited by shares.
 The shares are owned by the family.
 Theodor R. Beyer became the owner in 1955, taking over from his father, also named Theodor.
 Theodor R. Beyer stepped back from running family business after a heart attack in 1986.
 His son, René, essentially led the family business and had formally taken over as a managing director a decade later.
 René Beyer died in 2025, aged 61.
 The business is now headed by Muriel Zahn Beyer, René's sister.

 Beyer's own watches are manufactured by Aerowatch in Saignelégier, Switzerland.
 In 2003, the company opened a goldsmith's atelier.